msztylko/rust-notes/the-book/README.md

 }
 ```

 `main` is always the first code that runs in every executable Rust program.
+`println!` is a Rust macro. `!` means that you're calling a macro instead of a normal function.